Configuration

 • it is possible to set this value to -1 in order to disable this feature (previous version of ShinyProxy used the heartbeat-enabled option, this option has been removed).

-• if the heartbeat-timeout is longer than the session time of a user, the app will be closed when the session of the user expires (so before the longer heartbeat-timeout value).
+• if the proxy.heartbeat-timeout is longer than the session time of a user, the app will be closed when the session of the user expires (so before the longer heartbeat-timeout value).
 You can prevent this by setting the default-stop-proxy-on-logout option.

 • see the examples on GitHub for running apps in the background.